Top 7 High Altitude Training Locations in North Lake Tahoe

 Swimming is a common component of triathlons and rigorous obstacle courses.
 Besides that, swimming makes for excellent low-impact, full-body exercise that will work out all of the major muscles while minimizing potential damage to the joints.

 While indoor swim may provide an adequate training experience for most, we recommend that Spartan racers consider swimming outdoors for maximum authenticity.
-Many of Tahoe’s beaches offer opportunities for outdoor swim, but we recommend taking a dive into Lake Forest Beach.
+Many of Tahoe’s beaches offer opportunities for outdoor swimming, but we recommend taking a dive into Lake Forest Beach.
 Especially ambitious swimmers can make the underwater trek from here to Dollar Point, but as always we recommend swimming smart by sticking close to a friend in a kayak or SUP, staying out of motorized watercraft zones, observing water temperatures, and never swimming alone.

 Tackle Tahoe’s Tough Terrain First-Hand With a Trail Run